 Type Word Mobile.
 You hear “Word Mobile, Trusted Windows Store app.”

 Press Enter.
 As the app opens, you hear “Word Mobile.”

-Note: To learn what the user interface looks like and how to navigate with the keyboard in Word Mobile, refer to Accessibility in Word Mobile for Windows 10.
+Note: To learn how to navigate with the keyboard in Word Mobile, refer to Learn how to navigate in Word using accessible features.

 Work with screen readers

 When you select the Layout tab on the ribbon in Word Mobile, the focus of the screen reader moves to that tab and the screen reader says, “Layout tab.”
 When you select the Orientation option on the Layout tab, you hear “Orientation button.”

 To turn Narrator on or off, press Windows logo key+Enter.
 For information about Narrator, refer to Hear text read aloud with Narrator.